Purplecannon/footnote/doc/WeeklyProgress.md

 - Did research on frontend tools (HTML/CSS/React) as well as Figma
 - Started working on screens on Figma for Sign in, Login, and the Project page (video + annotations)

+#### Elainie K.

+- Wrote user-cases.
+Discussed with team for feedback.
+- Researched Figma app for initial frontend design.

+#### Lauren Y.

+- Wrote and discussed user-cases
+- Did research on video components and displays using video.js
+- Discussed database implementation with Mia about project and annotation fields
+- Drew out our UI for home page and the main project page

 ---

 ## Week 3